-If your Uber driver gets into an accident in Florida, please get medical attention right away.
-For some injuries, such as whiplash or concussion, it can take several hours before symptoms appear.
+If your Uber driver gets into an accident in Florida, Uber may be responsible for your damages.
+Before you pursue your damages, however, please get medical attention right away.
+The symptoms of some injuries, such as whiplash or a concussion, can take several hours to appear.
 You could have internal injuries that show up only in a medical exam or scan.
 Please see your doctor or healthcare provider, and then follow their recommendations.

-After you have taken care of your medical needs, you should call an Uber and Lyft accident lawyer to protect your rights.
-You may be entitled to compensation from the driver, Uber, or another third party who shares responsibility for the accident.
-We can speak with you about your accident and legal options during a free consultation.
+After you have taken care of your medical needs, you should consider working with a Miami rideshare accident lawyer from our firm.
+You may be entitled to compensation from the driver, Uber, or another third party who is responsible or partially responsible for the accident.
+We can discuss your accident and legal options during a free consultation.

-If the driver is on the app but does not have any passengers, the driver’s personal insurance and the company policy may cover you.
-If you were in an accident with an Uber driver who was using his or her vehicle for personal use–not on the app and not carrying passengers–only the driver’s personal insurance would apply.
+If a driver is on the app but does not have any passengers, the driver’s personal insurance and company policies may cover anyone involved in an accident.
+If someone was involved in an accident with an Uber driver who was using his or her vehicle for personal use–a driver who was not on the app and not carrying passengers–only the driver’s personal insurance would apply.

 Florida Liability Law and Uber Accidents

-Florida is one of a handful of states with a “no-fault” car insurance statute.
-Florida law requires all Florida drivers with a vehicle to carry personal injury and liability insurance.
-The “no-fault” clause means that the first $10,000 in medical bills is paid by your personal auto insurance.
+Florida is one of a handful of states with a “no-fault” car insurance statute per Florida Statues § 627.736.
+Florida law requires all motorists to carry personal injury and liability insurance.
+The “no-fault” clause means that your auto insurance policy pays the first $10,000 in medical bills.

 However, there are exceptions if you are a licensed and insured Florida driver injured as an Uber passenger.
-As you can tell, Florida’s liability laws are complex.
-You deserve to know your rights, including the potential to seek compensation in an Uber accident in Florida.
-An Uber and Lyft accident lawyer in Florida can tell you if you are entitled to pursue compensation from the at-fault party.
+Florida’s liability laws are complex.
+You deserve to know your rights, including your right to seek compensation for an Uber accident in Florida.
+An Uber and Lyft accident lawyer in Florida can explain if you are entitled to pursue compensation from the at-fault party in your case.

-Uber accidents, like other motor vehicle accidents, are usually caused by negligence.
+Like other motor vehicle accidents, Uber accidents are usually caused by negligence.
 Negligence occurs when someone fails to show the care necessary to protect another person from unreasonable harm.
 Maybe your Uber driver was texting while driving, trying to line up the next passenger.
-Whatever the cause of the accident, your Uber driver did not uphold an expected duty of care to drive safely and responsibly.
+Whatever the cause of the accident, your Uber driver may not have upheld an expected duty of care to drive safely and responsibly.

 If your Uber driver acted negligently, you’ll have to prove it.
-In addition to showing that the driver owed you a duty of care but breached it, you will have to show that you were injured as a result.
-Also, you will have to show that the driver’s negligence caused an accident that left you with compensatory damages.
+In addition to showing that the driver owed you a duty of care but breached it, you will have to show that the driver’s negligence caused an accident that left you with compensatory damages.

 Your evidence will have to line up with your case for negligence against the driver.
-Our lawyer can help you build your case.
+Our lawyers can help you collect evidence, establish negligence, and build your case.

-You may be entitled to seek compensation for damages that may include:
+You may be entitled to seek compensation for these damages:

-- Other medical expenses, such as tests, prescription drugs, and medical equipment
+- Other medical expenses, such as the costs of tests, prescription drugs, and/or medical equipment

 - Lifecare costs